janyan33/female_fitness/README.md

 	File name: observations_analysis.R
 Code for creating network visualizations: In scripts folder
 	File name: sexual_networks.R
+The igraphplot2.R script is just for modifying some network aesthetic properties.
+It's used in the sexual_networks.R file

-**Experiment 3: Successive traumatic inseminations** (we called this female_coercion at the time of the experiment)
+**Experiment 3: Successive traumatic inseminations**

 Everything is also located in the analyses_markdown files.

-I've also added the code for when I analyzed Experiment 3 data without the day effects correction to show that results are the same either way.
-This can be found on Lines 75 - 89 of the female_coercion.R script.